LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         infrapy run_fk --local-wvfrms 'data/YJ.BRP*.SAC' --freq-min 1.0 --freq-max 8.0

-    The fk output files are automatically named from the data file (network and station codes plus start and end times), but a label can be specified as :code:`--local-fk-label example`.

 - In the case that multiple analysis parameters are changed from their default values, a configuration file is useful to simplify running analysis and keep a record of what was used for future review of analysis.
 Create a text file called :code:`BRP_analysis.config` and enter the following:

     .. code-block:: none